Introduction to PayPal Fees

 Use a PayPal Alternative: Consider other payment processors that may better suit your business needs.

-While PayPal may be suitable for businesses in their early stages, there are several reasons to consider alternatives:
+While PayPal may be suitable for businesses in their early stages, there are several reasons to consider an alternate payment method:

 For high-risk businesses, specialized payment processors like PayKings offer tailored solutions.
 These providers can often offer pre-approval for high-risk merchant accounts with competitive rates.